ibm-js/deliteful/docs/Accordion.md

 # deliteful/Accordion

-``deliteful/Accordion`` is a layout container that display a vertically stacked list of Panels whose titles are all visible, but only one or at least one panel's content is visible at a time (depending on the singleOpen property value).
+``deliteful/Accordion`` is a layout container that display a vertically stacked list of Panels whose titles are all visible, but only one or at least one panel's content is visible at a time (depending on the `mode` property value).
 Once the panels are in an accordion, they become collapsible Panels by replacing their headers by ToggleButtons.
 When a panel is open, it fills all the available space with its content.